nubomedia/nubomedia-paas/README.md

 ## Getting Started

-The PaaS Manager are implemented in java using the [spring.io] framework.
+The PaaS Manager is implemented in java using the [spring.io] framework.
 This manager requires that all infrastructure is running:

 * [Openbaton][orchestrator] is up and running
 * The [MS-VNFM][vnfm] is up, running and registered to Openbaton